 Like pillars of some holy fane;

-With notes amid thy branches blended,
+With notes amid thy branches blend

 Like the deep organ's solemn strain.